ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 The current known limitations are on the supported software development languages: Pulumi support various language, but a finite set.
 Out of them, it is not possible to use the chall-manager to request _Challenge Scenario on Demand_.
 This limitation is leveraged by the use of a SDK that guides a lot ChallOps beginners in their operations.

 Future work will imply public _Request For Comments_ around new generalizations of Kubernetes standard deployments in the SDK, documentation around the support of Kubernetes pentests and external resources.
 Moreover, we plan to create a CTFd plugin to integrate the chall-manager using the REST JSON API provided by the gRPC gateway.
-In the end, we plan on extending the functionalities provided by our proposal to set timeouts on the challenges to automatically destroy them after a lifetime or after a specific timestamp.